 Note: This is a guest post by Bob Hand, a blogger from Boise, Idaho.
-He studied at the University of South Carolina, and keeps a pulse on current issues in animal rights and education.
+He studied at the University of South Carolina and keeps a pulse on current issues in animal rights and education.
 His hobbies include reading and collecting vinyl records.
-You can follow him on Twitter.

 So how should you respond to condescending comments about poor nutrition, jokes about the absurdity of animal rights, and whether or not you have true conviction in your beliefs?
 Here are some tips on how to respond: